asaikali/spring-cloud-k8s/config/config-map-and-secret/readme.md

 * inspect `TreeController` class notice that it reads two property values
 * inspect `k8s/config-example.yml` file notice the config map and how it is mounted into the container
 * launch octant with `octant` command then visit `localhost:7777" with your browser
-* In octant find the pod and pull up a terminal then navigate into `/myconfigs` and see the contents of the file
+* In octant find the pod and pull up a terminal then navigate into `/myconfigs` and see the contents of the file (`kubectl exec --stdin --tty message-service-6fbb95bc88-g2m26 -- /bin/bash`)
 * inspect the `application.yml` file notice the `import: "optional:configtree:/myconfigs/` which reads the contents of the `/myconfigs` as individual properties
 * visit the http endpoint `/tree` on the exposed node port for example `curl http://localhost:32765/tree/` you will